vtrlx/LuaGObject/docs/gtk.md

 	}

 This creates a `Gtk.Box` containing four children.
 Note that `box`'s `orientation` property was set to `Gtk.Orientation.VERTICAL` as well in the same constructor.
 For specific container widgets, this creates a programmer experience not unlike using `Gtk.Builder` for creating widget hierarchies, but with a syntax ressembling Blueprint.

+### `Gtk.Notebook` Children

+To construct an instance of `Gtk.Notebook` with children, special consideration must be undertaken.
+Adding children to this widget requires a label to be provided.
+Additionally, an optional menu may be provided as well.
+To do this, each child in the constructor must be a table with a GTK widget in the first slot, a `.tab_label` item with a child widget, and optionally a `.menu_label` item with a child widget.

+	local notebook = Gtk.Notebook {
+		{
+			Gtk.TextView(),
+			tab_label = Gtk.Label { label = "Tab 1" },
+		},
+		{
+			Gtk.ScrolledWindow(),
+			tab_label = Gtk.Label { label = "Tab 2" },
+			menu_label = Gtk.MenuButton(),
+		},
+	}

+This example creates a `Gtk.Notebook` containing two tabs, labelled "Tab 1" and "Tab 2".
+Tab 2 also has a menu widget.

+For convenience, this override also allows a child's `.tab_label` item to be a string.
+In this case, LuaGObject automatically wraps this into a `Gtk.Label` with the `.label` property set the given value.
+Thus, the previous example can be rewritten as:

+	local notebook = Gtk.Notebook {
+		{ Gtk.TextView(), tab_label = "Tab 1" },
+		{
+			Gtk.ScrolledWindow(),
+			tab_label = "Tab 2",
+			menu = Gtk.MenuButton(),
+		},
+	}

+### `Gtk.Grid` Children

+Like with `Gtk.Notebook`, the `Gtk.Grid` class also requires special consideration when adding children in its constructor.
+Each child added this way must be a table containing a widget in the array part, as well as integer values for `.column` and `.row`.
+A `.width` and/or `.height` may optionally be specified, and both will default to 1 if not given.

+	local grid = Gtk.Grid {
+		{ Gtk.Button.new_with_label "1, 1", column = 1, row = 1 },
+		{ Gtk.Button.new_with_label "2, 1", column = 2, row = 1 },
+		{
+			Gtk.Button.new_with_label "1–2, 2 (spans two columns)",
+			column = 1, row = 2, width = 2,
+		},
+	}

 ### Advanced Example: Removing Children